developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power Configuration - Auto Power Control

-This Managed Configuration allows an Administrator using an EMM to to control whether device power is automatically controlled.
+This Managed Configuration allows an Administrator using an EMM to control whether device power is automatically controlled.

 The value of this Managed Configuration specifies one of the following values

 - ***Off*** causes the device power to NOT be automatically controlled.

-- ***On*** causes device power to be automatically control and, if specified then tone or more of the following Managed Configurations should also be specified:
+- ***On*** causes device power to be automatically controlled and one or more of the following Managed Configurations also should be specified:

    - **Power Configuration - Auto Power Off** to specify whether/how device power is automatically turned off.